As an Amazon Associate, I earn from qualifying purchases.

 Make sure you have read and understand the manufacture’s directions and know how to use your pressure cooker.
 Since I bought mine, there have been several new models and I do not know how to operate each one.
 Make sure the vent is in the closed position and set the pot on high pressure.
 I set the time using the manual button and set it for 8 minutes.

 After the Instant Pot comes to pressure it will cook for 8 minutes.
 After it has counted down to zero, carefully do a quick release.
 Open the lid and with tongs, gently pick up the noodles and mix them with the sauce and vegetables.
 You might notice some of the noodles have stuck together.
-Picking them up the the tongs should help release them.
+Picking them up with the tongs should help release them.
 You might need to reach in with a fork and assist.

 The sauce will thicken upon standing!